BZemba87/true-crime-story-time/README.md

 ## User Stories Testing

 ## General User Goals - Tests ##
-As a user, upon landing on the website, I want to know immediately what it is about
+- As a user, upon landing on the website, I want to know immediately what it is about

-- Users entering the website will immediately know the topic and theme of the site from the title and images As a user, I want to be able to browse a selection of true crime blog posts and choose which one I want to read
+Users entering the website will immediately know the topic and theme of the site from the title and images

+- As a user, I want to be able to browse a selection of true crime blog posts and choose which one I want to read

-- All users have access to all blog posts whether they have an account or not As a user, I want to be able to click on a post to access the whole blog post
+All users have access to all blog posts whether they have an account or not

+- As a user, I want to be able to click on a post to access the whole blog post

-- Users are directed to a new page to read the whole blog post when clicked As a user/admin, I want the number of likes on each post to be visible so that I can easily see which ones are popular
+Users are directed to a new page to read the whole blog post when clicked

+- As a user/admin, I want the number of likes on each post to be visible so that I can easily see which ones are popular

-- There is a like count that is visible to members and non members in the front end and admin in the backend.
+There is a like count that is visible to members and non members in the front end and admin in the backend.

-As a user/admin, I want to be able to create an account and log in to view/read/create posts
+- As a user/admin, I want to be able to create an account and log in to view/read/create posts

-- Accounts can be created through the sign up link.
+Accounts can be created through the sign up link.
 Admin can log into the admin site to manage the blog and create posts.

-## Member User Goals - Tests##
+## Member User Goals - Tests ##
-As a user with an account, I want to be able to log in easily and be remembered
+- As a user with an account, I want to be able to log in easily and be remembered

-- Users can log in via the log in link and there is an option to tick the box for your details to be remembered.
-Users will alway know they are logged in because the login link in the nav bar will disappear
+Users can log in via the log in link and there is an option to tick the box for your details to be remembered.
+Users will always know they are logged in because the login link in the nav bar will disappear

-As a user with an account, I want to be able to like or unlike blog posts
+- As a user with an account, I want to be able to like or unlike blog posts

-- Like/unlike functionality works by clicking on the heart icon and the like count is also visible to everyone As a user with an account, I want to be able to log out
+Like/unlike functionality works by clicking on the heart icon and the like count is also visible to everyone

+- As a user with an account, I want to be able to log out

-- Users can sign out via the log out link
+Users can sign out via the log out link

 ## Non Member User Goals - Tests ##
-As a user without an account, I want to be able to browse and read blog posts
+- As a user without an account, I want to be able to browse and read blog posts

-- Non members have access to all posts and number of likes on each post As a user without an account, I want the option to sign up and create an account
+Non members have access to all posts and number of likes on each post

+- As a user without an account, I want the option to sign up and create an account

-- Non members can create an account through the sign up link
+Non members can create an account through the sign up link

 ## Admin User Goals  - Tests ##
-As admin, I want to create, read, update and delete posts so that I can manage my blog content
+- As admin, I want to create, read, update and delete posts so that I can manage my blog content

-- Admin can do all this through the backend and frontend site as I have created, edited and deleted test posts
+Admin can do all this through the backend and frontend site.
+I have tested this by creating, editing and deleting test posts

-As admin, I want the option to write draft posts that can be saved and posted later
+- As admin, I want the option to write draft posts that can be saved and posted later

-- Posts can be created and saved to post later from the frontend to the backend and from the backend to the backend
+Posts can be created and saved to post later from the frontend to the backend and from the backend to the backend

-As admin, I want to be able to remove users from the site if required
+- As admin, I want to be able to remove users from the site if required

-- Admin has the option to delete users if required - this function is also working as I have added and deleted users
+Admin has the option to delete users if required - this function is also working as I have tested adding and deleting users

-As admin, I want to be able to upload an image on my post
+- As admin, I want to be able to upload an image on my post

-- I have tested uploading images and it can be done successfully
+I have tested uploading images and it can be done successfully

 # Validator Tests